JieningLi/customer-api-aws-lambda/README.md

-# Build a serverless RESTful customer API with Node.js and AWS lambda
+# Build a serverless RESTful customer API with Node.js and AWS Lambda

 This project demonstrates how to setup a RESTful Web Services allowing you to create, list, get, update and delete customers.
 DynamoDB is used to store the data.